New Hampshire Recording Laws: Consent Rules and Penalties

 Recording Police in New Hampshire

-Yes, with considerations.
-The First Amendment protects your right to record police officers performing their duties in public.
-However:
+The First Amendment protects the right of citizens to record police officers performing their duties in public.
+Federal courts, including the First Circuit Court of Appeals (which covers New Hampshire), have consistently upheld this right.

 Recording Public Meetings